-- 7.51 The site contains a bowling green and club house, leased to Wymott Bowling Club.
-The proposed development will reprovided these facilities and details were submitted in full as part of the hybrid application.
-It is agreed that the replacement facility will be of a high quality and thus is compliant with Policy HW1. - 7.52 The application site also includes a football pitch within the secure fence of HMP Wymott.
+- 5.34.
+The site contains a bowling green and club house, leased to Wymott Bowling Club.
+The proposed development will reprovide these facilities and details were submitted in full as part of the hybrid application.
+It is agreed that the replacement facility will be of a high quality and thus is compliant with Policy HW1. - 5.35.
+The application site also includes a football pitch within the secure fence of HMP Wymott.
 The pitch is not available for public use and thus has not been assessed or accounted for within the Council's Open Space SPD.
-This pitch will be lost to allow for the development of the proposed new prison car parking. - 7.53 The football pitch will not be replaced and it is therefore agreed that this conflicts with Policy HW2 of the Chorley Local Plan. - 7.54 The football pitch has not been well-used for several years and suffers from poor drainage.
-Its positioning close to the secure fence line of HMP Wymott also presents a security risk from 'throw overs'.
-It is agreed that these factors should be considered in the overall balancing exercise.
+This pitch will be lost to allow for the development of the proposed new prison car parking. - 5.36.
+The football pitch will not be replaced and it is therefore agreed that this conflicts with Policy HW2 of the Chorley Local Plan and paragraph 99 of the NPPF.